Here I try to log shows, music and other things I enjoyed!

 I don't have super many thoughts on it while I did enjoy it!
 I'm thinking I wanna get the Gold Edition which has some extra levels and all that.

 I've been playing Warhammer: Return of Reckoning again.
-A private server for an ancient MMO all about fighting eachother in the Wrhammer Fantasy world.
+A private server for an ancient MMO all about fighting each other in the Warhammer Fantasy world.
 I play for a week or 2 maybe once every year or 2.
 I like a lot of things in the game, minus like half of the players.
 Big pvp battles, sieging keeps and goofy warhammer!
 What's not to love!

 I got it running on my Linux Mint without too much issue, although sometimes you do gotta restart the launcher once or twice before it goes "Oh yeah, I'm supposed to make contact and log you in."